-Performance Goal Target Actual Performance Percentage of Pavout Weighted Pavout Performance Goal (\$ in millions) (\$ in millions) Achievement Percentage Weighting 1 Percentage Revenue 378.2 367.3 97.1% 71.3% 33.3% 23.8% Pre-Tax Income 47.8 52.7 110.1% 120.1% 33.3% 40.0% Annual Bookings 421.2 409.7 97.3% 81.7% 33.3% 27.2%
+Performance Goal Target Actual Performance Percentage of Payout Weighted Payout Performance Goal (\$ in millions) (\$ in millions) Achievement Percentage Weighting Percentage Revenue 378.2 367.3 97.1% 71.3% 33.3% 23.8% Pre-Tax Income 47.8 52.7 110.1% 120.1% 33.3% 40.0% Annual Bookings 421.2 409.7 97.3% 81.7% 33.3% 27.2%

 1. Mr. Shackley and Ms. Roelke participated in a non-executive bonus plan for fiscal year 2020 since they were appointed as executive officers of the company following the Compensation Committee's establishment of the fiscal year 2020 executive bonus plan.
 The plan in which they participated for fiscal year 2020 included the same three corporate financial performance measures as described above, in addition to non-financial corporate and individual goals.
-However, each corporate financial performance measure was weighted at 8.3% of their total bonus opportunity, and non-financial corporate performance objectives accounted for a total of 25% of their total bonus opportunity, are individual performance accounted for 50% of their total bonus opportunity, as further described below.
+However, each corporate financial performance measure was weighted at 8.3% of their total bonus opportunity, and non-financial corporate performance objectives accounted for a total of 25% of their total bonus opportunity.
+Two non-financial company objectives, on time delivery and perfect out of the box quality, each accounted for 12.5% of their total bonus opportunity, and individual performance accounted for 50% of their total bonus opportunity, as further described below.